JAS-315/JAS-315.github.io/projects/dataplant.md

 <img class="ui image" src="../images/DMA images/2/cluster test pam various.png">
 *Figure 13: PAM Clustering, Various Experiments*

-I had many more confusion matrices (Figure 17) than in the previous section, thus it wasn’t as straightforward.
+I had many more confusion matrices than in the previous section, thus it wasn’t as straightforward.
 A practical reason to examine confusion matrices is to discern clusters that aren’t visible on a plot, as is the case for HCA’s Single, Average, Median, and Centroid methods (Figure 9).

-FIGURE OUT CONFUSION MATRICES
-*Figure 14: Confusion Matrices, Left to Right*
-*HCA: Methods (Ward.D, Ward.D2, Single, Complete, Average, McQuitty, Median, Centroid).*
-*K-Means: Iterations (4, 10, 500, 100, 200).*
-*K-Means: NStarts (1, 10, 50, 100, 200).*
-*K-Means: Algorithms (Lloyd, MacQueen, Hartigan-Wong with Trace, Hartigan-Wong without Trace).*

-If this comes up in the future, I would use Rand Index, as it was developed for external cluster validation.
-However, I again measured accuracy via permutation of the diagonal values (Figure 18).
-An oddity is that the accuracy for K-Means 75, 100, and 200 starts are the same, but consulting the confusion matrices (Figure 14), this is an anomaly.
+If this comes up in the future, I will use Rand Index, as it was developed for external cluster validation.
+However, I again measured accuracy via permutation of the diagonal values (Figure 14).
+An oddity is that the accuracy for K-Means 75, 100, and 200 starts are the same, but consulting the confusion matrices, this is an anomaly.
 From the results, I found for this dataset and algorithms:
 - HCA:
   - Ward.D was the best method.
 - K-Means: